 Foresters, wetlands biologists, and park rangers

 Teachers, librarians, and students

 Refrain from moving the victim

-Turn it off and unplug it, because it's right in the middle of your favourite show!
+Turn it off and unplug it because it's right in the middle of your favorite show!

 Get everyone out of the house and call 911.